sunwavevacations/hedwig/README.md

 There are 2 types of models returned by Hedwig API calls: [Location](lib/hedwig/models/location.rb) and [Collection](lib/hedwig/models/collection.rb).
 `Collection`s quack like an array of `Location`s with some additional pagination methods mixed in.

 Although TripAdvisor has specific calls for attractions, hotels, and restaurants, they really only return different versions of a `Location`.
-Each location contains a [Category](lib/hedwig/values/category.rb) that describes the type of `Location` returned.
+For differentiation, each location contains a [Category](lib/hedwig/values/category.rb) that describes the type of `Location` returned.

-### Find a Location
+### Locations

-### Find Attractions, Hotels, and Restaurants
+### Attractions, Hotels, and Restaurants

+### Errors

 ## Contributing